|

 Easy Route

-- this will be marked with
+- this will usually be marked with

-YELLOW flags (although we may use whites)
+YELLOW flags (although we may use whites or white

 Pictured: